When you buy through our links, we may earn a commission. Learn more.

 The main thing you need to figure out is how much power the fan is using and how many amp-hours your RV batteries hold.

-Related Product: Consider getting a Portable Diesel Heater (click to view on Amazon) for your RV.
+Related Product: Consider getting a Diesel Heater (click to view on Amazon) for your RV.
 They use very little electricity and are quieter than RV furnaces.

 Once you know both things, it’s just a matter of taking the amp hours your battery has and dividing it by the amps the RV furnace uses.